 Step 1 - Prepare the Stairs

-If the stars you want to refinish are carpeted, remove all of the carpet and the adhesive below.
+If the stairs you want to refinish are carpeted, remove all of the carpet and the adhesive below.
 Clean the stairs completely to make sure your new laminate flooring will adhere well to the surface.
 Smooth out the surface of the stairs and pound down any nails that stick up.

 Step 2 - Set the First Tile

-Measure the top stair to determine its exact center and mark that point with a pencil.
+Measure the top thread to determine its exact center and mark that point with a pencil.
 Put the first laminate tile over the mark, making sure that the center of the tile is exactly over the mark.